simplexidev/sdevlibs/README.md

 ## Features

-LibUISharp allows you to create native, cross-platform graphical user interface (GUI) applications containing various controls, such as a `Button` or a `TabControl`.
+LibUISharp allows you to create native, cross-platform graphical user interface (GUI) applications containing various controls, such as a `Button` or a `TabControl`, laid out in containers, such as a `GroupContainer`, or a `StackContainer`.

 Check out the demos in the `demos\` folder for examples.